 Brighton duo IYES are probably the most interesting (and promising) synth pop duo you’ll find.
 Their music glistens with venomous fervour, IYES are simply irresistible.

-GET INUIT The Key Club – 3pm
+INDOOR PETS The Key Club – 3pm

 BULLY Leeds Beckett “The Stage 2” – 8.15pm